Updated April 20, 2026

-Ventura Hills Nature Preserve & Harmon Canyon Preserve Are Now Open
+Ventura Hills Nature Preserve & Harmon Canyon Preserve Closed April 21st, 2026

 Closure for Upper Harmon Canyon